ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Paragon 28, Inc. Investors To Inquire About Securities Class Action Investigation – FNA

 WHAT TO DO NEXT: To join the prospective class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email ... for information on the class action.

-WHAT IS THIS ABOUT: On July 30, 2024, after the market closed, Paragon 28 filed a current report on Form 8-K with the SEC.
-It stated,“[o]n July 30, 2024, the Audit Committee of the Board of Directors (the“Audit Committee”) of Paragon 28, Inc. (the“Company”), in consultation with management, concluded that the Company's previously issued audited consolidated financial statements for the fiscal year ended December 31, 2023, contained within the Annual Report on Form 10-K for that year (and the associated audit report of the Company's independent registered accounting firm) and the unaudited condensed consolidated financial statements contained within the Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2023, June 30, 2023, September 30, 2023, and March 31, 2024 should no longer be relied upon due to errors in such financial statements, and therefore a restatement of these prior financial statements is required.
-Accordingly, the Company intends to restate the aforementioned financial statements by amending its Annual Report on Form 10-K for the year ended December 31, 2023 and its quarterly report on Form 10-Q for the quarter ended March 31, 2024 (the“Restated Filings”) as soon as reasonably practicable.”
+WHAT IS THIS ABOUT: On July 30, 2024, after the market closed, Paragon 28 filed a current report on Form 8-K with the SEC disclosing that“the Company's previously issued audited consolidated financial statements for the fiscal year ended December 31, 2023, contained within the Annual Report on Form 10-K for that year . . . and the unaudited condensed consolidated financial statements contained within the Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2023, June 30, 2023, September 30, 2023, and March 31, 2024 should no longer be relied upon due to errors in such financial statements, and therefore a restatement of these prior financial statements is required.”

 On this news, Paragon 28's stock fell $1.24 per share, or 13.7%, to close at $7.79 per share on July 31, 2024.